Verita-Artificial-Intelligence/Chime_AOP_Demo/frontend/src/config/README.md

 ## Overview

-The `content.ts` file contains all client-specific text, branding, and color configurations that can be easily modified when white-labeling the application for different clients.
+The `content.ts` file contains all client-specific text and branding content that can be easily modified when white-labeling the application for different clients.
+Visual styling (colors, fonts, etc.) is handled directly in the Tailwind configuration and other relevant files.

 ## Configuration Structure

-### Text Content
+### Text Content (in content.ts)
 - `clientName`: The client's company name (e.g., "Chime", "JP Morgan")
 - `platformName`: The platform name (e.g., "AOPS")
 - `platformFullName`: Full platform name for display